How to Wire a Dead-End 3-Way Switch: Wiring Diagram

 Common Issues & 3 Way Switch Troubleshooting

 When a new installation doesn’t work as expected, a systematic approach to 3 way switch troubleshooting is essential.
 If the light only works with the switches in a specific combination, the most likely culprit is incorrect common terminal wiring.
-You have likely placed a traveler wire on the common screw of one of the switches.
-If the breaker trips immediately, check for a grounded conductor inadvertently connected to a switch terminal or a short circuit within one of the boxes.
-Always start your troubleshooting at the power to switch wiring source and work your way through the circuit logically.
+You may have accidentally placed a traveler on the common screw of one of the switches.
+If the breaker trips immediately, check for a grounded conductor inadvertently connected to a switch terminal or a short within the boxes.
+Always start troubleshooting at the power to switch wiring source and follow the circuit logically.

 Expanding Your System: 4-Way Switch Integration

-What if you need to control a light from three or more locations?
-This is where 4-way switch integration comes into play.
-A 4-way switch is installed physically and electrically *between* the two 3-way switches.
-The two traveler wires from the first 3-way switch connect to one pair of terminals on the 4-way switch.
-A second set of travelers then runs from the other pair of terminals on the 4-way switch to the traveler terminals on the final dead end 3 way switch.
-You can add as many 4-way switches as needed between the two 3-way switches to achieve the desired level of control.
+If you need to control a light from three or more locations, add a 4-way switch between the two 3-way switches.
+The two traveler wires from the first 3-way connect to one pair of terminals on the 4-way.
+A second set of travelers runs from the other pair of terminals on the 4-way to the traveler terminals on the final 3-way.
+You can add additional 4-way switches in series between the 3-way switches to achieve multiple-location control.

 Primary Sources & Further Reading